AlexPl292/tg_backup/README.md

             If both included-chats and excluded_chats have the same value, the chat will be excluded.

+        --instances <instances>
+            Control how much instances of tg_backup are allowed

+            possible values: multiple, per-output, single

+            multiple: User can start multiple instances of this application.

+            per-output: Only a single instance per output is allowed.
+Additional instances will be immediately finished.

+            single: Only a single instance is allowed.
+Additional instances will be immediately finished. [default: per-output]

         --keep-last-n-logs <keep-last-n-logs>
             Amount of log files that would be kept in the log directory [default: 1000]